quellabs/signal-hub/README.md

 ## Automatic Service Discovery

-The container can automatically discover and register service providers from Composer configurations:
+The container can automatically discover and register service providers through multiple methods.
+The Dependency Injection package integrates the Quellabs Discover functionality, giving you powerful service discovery capabilities right out of the box.

+### Basic Discovery with Composer Configuration

-### Project-Level Configuration
+#### Project-Level Configuration

 In your `composer.json`: